Property conveyancing Brisbane made simple.

 Conveyancers are licensed to operate in only one aspect of property law: conveyancing.
 As such, it is common that conveyancers possess much more specialised skills, given it’s the only thing they focus on.
 There’s also less chance of a conveyancer being out of the office or in the courts dealing with other issues.
 Conveyancers are only responsible for making sure you meet every legal obligation involved in your property transaction.

-In contrast to lawyers, conveyancers cannot advise on areas of the law or offer legal services outside of conveyancing in Brisbane.
-If you need general legal advice, conveyancers will refer you to a qualified lawyer.
+In contrast to (property) lawyers, conveyancers cannot advise on areas of the law or offer legal services outside of conveyancing in Brisbane.
+If you need general services or advice, conveyancers will refer you to a qualified lawyer.
 Lawyers are trained to advise clients on their legal rights and obligations and represent them in the courts across various issues.

 The best course of action?
-Work with a conveyancer solicitor or a team of experienced property lawyers who regularly deal in conveyancing matters.
-Have all of the legal expertise of a lawyer, with the specialised knowledge of someone that specialises in conveyancing services in Brisbane.
+Work with a conveyancer solicitor or a team of experienced property conveyancing lawyers Brisbane who regularly deal in conveyancing matters.
+Have all of the legal expertise of property lawyers, with the specialised knowledge of someone that specialises in conveyancing services in Brisbane.

 What is stamp duty, and do I need to pay it?